J4m331/J4m331/README.md

 I’m interested in Game Development, Program Creation and just mesing around with code.

-I’m currently learning to make games in unity, learning C++,C# and Pascal.
+I’m currently learning to make games in unity, learning C++,C# and Python.

 My links: